 Buy Jan Constantine Products

 To buy products, you can visit the Jan Constantine Website.
-You can also buy her pieces from the Amara Website.
+You can also buy her pieces from the Amara Website (Affiliate Link).
 The products are shipped worldwide and they have a big following in Japan because they love the patriotic pieces and the embroidery techniques.
 To give you an idea about price points – Needle Cases are £18, Lavender Hearts £25, Cushions £50-120, Throws for £200 and large Wall Hangings are up to £470.
 Jan can also make bespoke items for a minimum quantity of 25 pieces per design.
-For one off pieces the price would be higher due to the time taken to design and make just one item.
+For one-off pieces the price would be higher due to the time taken to design and make just one item.
 Contact Jan if you have something specific in mind.